fleetdm/fleet/handbook/company/communications.md

 - Upcoming events, interviews, and podcasts

 #### Promote a post on LinkedIn
 Original posts on LinkedIn by Fleet employees [can be promoted using the Fleet company page](https://fleetdm.com/handbook/demand#promote-a-post-on-linkedin).
-If you think your post would make sense in front of a bigger audience, [create an issue on the demand board](https://fleetdm.com/handbook/demand#contact-us).

-1. Create the post on your personal LinkedIn profile.
-(Only original posts.
-Reposts and quotes of other posts can be promoted)
+If you think your post would make sense in front of a bigger audience, [create an issue on the demand board](https://fleetdm.com/handbook/demand#contact-us) linking the team to your personal LinkedIn post (only original posts please, reposts and quotes of other posts can be promoted).
+Include any context in the issue and keep an eye on your inbox, The Demand team will request permission to use the post in a promoted post.
-2. Create an issue linking to the post on the [#g-demand board](https://app.zenhub.com/workspaces/g-marketing-64e6c8e2d35c7f001a457b7f/board) with the buying situation and if there are any date restrictions.
-3. Keep an eye on your inbox as demand will request permission to use the post in a promoted post.
-4. Demand will communicate the results of the post.

 ### Ads
 Fleet uses advertising to spread awareness through a broader audience and foster greater engagement within user communities.
 The more people actively using Fleet, or contributing, the better Fleet will be.